KempnerInstitute/distributed-inference-vllm/README.md

 Head node: holygpu8a15303
 ```

 but can also be found by using `squeue` to look at the nodes provisioned for the job and taking the first one.
 You can then ssh into this gpu node.
-Following the example above, if the first node is `holygpu8a15303`, we can run the following command to enter the gpu node,
+Following the example above, if the first node is `holygpu8a15303`, we can run the following command to enter the gpu node.

 ```bash
 ssh holygpu8a15303